 I love the historic feel of Cambridge, so I was looking at the older, central Colleges.
 Coming from a small school, I thought I might feel lost in a large College, so Christ’s is just right – neither large and impersonal nor small and insular.
 I also knew that I wanted to sing in a choir, but I didn’t want the huge time commitment of the famous choirs (plus the fact I’m nowhere near a good enough singer for the more famous choirs!): Christ’s Chapel Choir is the ideal compromise, without too much commitment but still a high quality.
 But what really clinched Christ's as my choice was when I came on an open day and met the Classics Director of Studies, Carrie Vout, who seemed so passionate about her role teaching undergrads and was so encouraging about the application process.
 After that, although I researched other Colleges, I never really was tempted by anywhere else!

 What do you think of the collegiate system in general?

-The college system has had such a positive impact on my time so far.
+The collegiate system has had such a positive impact on my time so far.
 Being part of a smaller community within the mass of the university makes it so much easier to feel like you belong.
-It’s an automatic way of meeting people – all the events in Freshers’ Week, your neighbours, and just bumping into people around college.
-Being in a college also makes it so easy to take part in things.
+It’s an automatic way of meeting people – all the events in Freshers’ Week, your neighbours, and just bumping into people around College.
+Being in a College also makes it so easy to take part in things.
 I get the impression that the wide variety of extracurriculars is a great strength of Cambridge in general, but uni-wide groups may be harder to get into, or more scary when you first arrive.
-Fortunately, there’s such a huge range of welcoming college activities to get involved with, at a level that is low enough that anyone can take part, but high enough for it to be enjoyable.
+Fortunately, there’s such a huge range of welcoming College activities to get involved with, at a level that is low enough that anyone can take part, but high enough for it to be enjoyable.
 Academically, it’s so helpful to have a Director of Studies who really gets to know their students and cares about their experience of the course.
-So much of what makes Cambridge great comes down to the college system.
+So much of what makes Cambridge great comes down to the College system.